 The firewall acts like passport control.
 After identifying users, machines and networks, you let them through or block them depending on what they or the organization wants to do.

 The firewall approach is still common because organizations typically have built up significant firewall investments over time that they want to leverage in response to new attacks.
 Their teams also know how to manage them, and they don't want to add more products and costs to their IT portfolios.

-However, the nature of today's IT environments and threat landscape has gotten ahead of the segmentation capabilities of traditional firewalls.
-That's why enterprises now need the scale, speed and performance of workload-based segmentation.
+However, the nature of today's IT environments and threat landscape has got ahead of the segmentation capabilities of traditional firewalls.
+That's why enterprises now need the scale, speed and performance of host-based segmentation.

 The trouble with firewalls

 A firewall's slow time to implementation is critical in an era of expanding workloads and corresponding threats.

 A big firewall may depend on a list of 1,000 or more rules.
 If you want to change one of those, you have to ensure that the change doesn't affect any of the rules further down the list.
 And you can't test that changed rule; you simply have to deploy it and hope something doesn't break.
 All of which takes time.
 Time during which vulnerabilities can proliferate and ransomware spread.